 Interest income is recognised on an accrual basis using the effective interest method.

 Government grant/assistance

-Government grant/assistance received from government on wages subsidy is recognised on monthly basis over the qualified period under the criteria set by the government.
+Government grant/assistance received from government on wage subsidy for COVID-19 pandemic is recognised on monthly basis over the qualified period under the criteria set by the government.